 However, the horse had no interest in being a side note in Cheltenham Festival history and instead returned to Prestbury Park in 1979 and won the Grade 3 Pertemps Final.
 That race had been established five years earlier as a replacement for the George Duller Handicap Hurdle and it is served by a series of qualifying races in the seasonal build-up.

-Nowadays it is a Grade 3 race, though it was a Listed offering between 1979 and 1981 when Willie Wumpkins won it three times in succession.
+Nowadays it is a Premier Handicap race, though it was a Listed offering between 1979 and 1981 when Willie Wumpkins won it three times in succession.
 It moved him into a small club of horses that have won four times or more during the Cheltenham Festival’s illustrious history.
 Little wonder it’s not just his name that he’s remembered for by National Hunt jump racing lovers.

 Foaled on the 6th of May 2010, Altior was a bay gelding that took jump racing by storm.
 He was bred in Ireland and joined Nicky Henderson’s yard after being bought by Patricia Pugh in 2013.
 He began his racing life by taking part in National Hunt flat races, garnering a solid working relationship with Nico de Boinville that would continue throughout his career.